Skip to content

 Newer posts →

-Scott Berkun is the author of eight popular books on creativity, leadership, philosophy and speaking.
-You can hire him to speak, ask him a question or follow him on Twitter and Facebook.
+Scott Berkun is the author of nine popular books on creativity, design, leadership and public speaking.
+You can hire him to speak or follow him on LinkedIn and Facebook.

 Subscribe for regular updates, insights and stories